SherG/tester1/site/content/_index.md

   heading: Why ISF?
   text: >-
     Inner Strength Fitness is for the health-conscious New Yorker who wants a smart solution for total body fitness.
-Get personal training at 3 private gyms or your residence.
+Get our personal training at 3 private gyms or your residence.
+We have a 5-star customer rating on Google, Yelp, and Facebook.
 intro:
   heading: What we offer
   text: >-